-Arsenal Metro Station closed during World War II and has remained abandoned ever since.
+Arsenal was a station on the Paris Métro network.
+It was closed during World War II and has remained abandoned ever since.

-The railway in the breakaway republic of Abkhazia was abandoned following the war between Russia and Georgia
+The Abkhazian Railway was once a vital transport link in the breakaway republic of Abkhazia but was damaged and abandoned following a war with Georgia.

-The former R&H Hall buildings on Waterford’s North Quays were an eyesore for the city for many years however they were recently demolished
+The former R&H Hall buildings on Waterford’s North Quays were abandoned for many years but the area is about to get a new lease of life.

 Aldwych Tube Station opened in 1907 as a branch of the Piccadilly Line, however low numbers meant the station was never really viable.
 It closed in 1994.